(j) Provisions (other than for employee benefits)

 The Company's principal financial liabilities comprises of Lease liabilities, borrowings, preference shares, trade and other payables and other financial liabilities.
 The main purpose of these financial liabilities is to finance and support the operations of the Company.
 The Company's principal financial assets include trade and other receivables, security deposits, investments and cash & cash equivalents that derive directly from its operations.

-The Company's primary risk management focus is to minimise potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritisation of risks followed by co-ordinated efforts to monitor, minimise and mitigate the impact of such risks on its financial performance and capital.
+The Company's primary risk management focus is to minimise potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritisation of risks followed by co-ordinated efforts to monitor, minimize and mitigate the impact of such risks on its financial performance and capital.
 For this purpose, the Company has laid comprehensive risk assessment and minimisation/mitigation procedures, which are reviewed by the management from time to time.
 These procedures are reviewed regularly to reflect changes in market conditions and to ensure that risks are controlled by way of properly defined framework.

 (i) Credit risk